Bloch groups, algebraic K-theory, units, and Nahm's Conjecture: Chern Classes for algebraic K -theory

 \subsection{Definitions}

-In the following discussion, it will be important to carefully distinguish canonical isomorphisms from mere isomorphisms.
-To this end, let $\simeq$ denote an isomorphism and $=$ a canonical isomorphism.
+In the following discussion, certain isomorphisms will depend on a choice of some primitive~$\nn$th root of unity~$\z$.
+In order to make this clear, we shall write (in this section only) either~$=_{\z}$ or~$=$ to denote isomorphisms which respectively do or do not depend on such a choice.
 Let $F$ be a number field, and let $\OL:=\OL_F$ denote the ring of integers of $F$.
-The Tate twist~$\Z_p(m) $ is the free~$\Z_p$ module on which the Galois group~$G_F$ acts via the $m$th power~$\chi^m$ of the cyclotomic character.
+The Tate twist~$\Z_p(1)$ is defined to be the projective limit~$\projlim \mu_{p^n}$ of the~$p^n$th roots of unity over all~$n$, and $\Z_p(m):= \Z_p(1)^{\otimes m}$.
+The Galois group~$G_F$ acts on~$\Z_p(m)$ via the $m$th power~$\chi^m$ of the cyclotomic character.
 For all~$m\ge1$, there exists a Chern class map:

 These Chern class maps arise as the boundary map of a spectral sequence, specifically, the Atiyah--Hirzebruch spectral sequence for \'etale $K$-theory.
-These maps were originally constructed by Soul\'e~\cite{Soule2}, Section~II.
+These maps were originally constructed by Soul\'e~\cite[Section~II]{Soule2}.
 We may compose this map with reduction mod $p^\ii$ to obtain a map:

 By the Chinese remainder theorem, we may also piece these maps together to obtain a map:

 for any integer~$\nn$.
 Let $\z$ be a primitive $\nn$th root of unity, $F_\nn=F(\z)$ and write $G$ for the (possibly trivial) Galois group $\Gal(F_\nn/F)$.
 Let~$\mu$ denote the module of~$\nn$ roots of unity.
 There is a canonical injection